-Rabat - A Westerner traveling to Morocco may be disappointed by the lack of sufficient information on what to wear in Morocco.
+Rabat - A Westerner traveling to Morocco may be disappointed by the lack of sufficient information on what to wear in Morocco, and adhere to Morocco dress code.

-Rabat – A Westerner traveling to Morocco may be disappointed by the lack of sufficient information on what to wear in Morocco.
+Rabat – A Westerner traveling to Morocco may be disappointed by the lack of sufficient information on what to wear in Morocco, and adhere to Morocco dress code.

 Travel guides tend to be rather vague in their descriptions of appropriate dress, and fashion authorities, such as The Zoe Report, tend to present dramatic editorials that offer little practical guidance.